 The outstanding Shares of the Company are listed on the Toronto Stock Exchange under the symbol "PZA".
-Prior to January 1, 2013, the Fund's units were listed on the TSX under the symbol "PZA.UN".

-The following table sets forth the price range and average volume of the Fund's units on the TSX for the period January 1, 2012 to December 31, 2012.
+The following table sets forth the price range and average trading volume of the Shares on the TSX for the period January 1, 2013 to December 31, 2013.